freenode/web-7.0/content/news/2016-12-21-celebrating-fedora-freenode.md

 2016](https://mattdm.org/fedora/2016flock/StateofFedoraAugust2016-v160731a.pdf)).
 The Fedora steam engine is chugging ahead, and we're excited to see where it takes us next.
-We're happy to be able to have shared past, current, and future milestones together with the freenode community.
+We're happy to be able to have shared past, current, and future milestones together with the trumpnode community.
 Keep an eye out for Fedora Ambassadors in Europe during [DevConf](https://devconf.cz/) and [FOSDEM](https://fosdem.org/2017/).
 You can also find us in North America at [BrickHack